Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-device-reconnection.md

 Properly supporting seamless reconnections in that scenario involves modifying `NetworkDriver` to update a connection's address upon receiving a valid message from a new IP (currently such messages are ignored).

-While reconnections over UDP may be seamless, we still want to notify users that they happened.
-On the server side we can simply generate a `Reconnect` event when receiving data from a new address.
-On the client side this is trickier since the reconnection is completely transparent.
-To be made aware of the event, the server will resend a `ConnectionAccept` message to the client when a reconnection is detected.
-This can be used by the client to generate the `Reconnect` event.
+Because such reconnections over UDP are seamless, they do not generate a `Reconnect` event since there is nothing the user can act on.
+Of course, if the IP address change was preceded by a significant loss of traffic that generated a `Reconnecting` event, then a `Reconnect` event will still be generated (because that is something the user could act on).

 ### Protection against connection hijacking